HOW TO SHOP FOR AN ENGAGEMENT RING

 Which words would you use to describe your partner’s style?
 Classic, edgy, vintage, eccentric, bold, timeless?
 What’s her favorite movie or book?
 Can you describe her go-to outfits?
 Does she have a Pinterest board or does she follow any jewelers on Instagram?
 Do you think your partner would want a bold statement piece or prefer an understated, subtly beautiful ring?
 Isolating a few touch points about her aesthetic helps when going through ring options and allows you to focus on a smaller group of choices making the process less overwhelming.
 If you’d like some help or advice, please email us!
 Feel free to include information about what she loves or pictures of what sort of jewelry she wears.

 The most traditional choice is of course diamonds.
-But diamonds can be white, grey, champagne, black, etc..
-We find that if your partner is anti-diamond, they have probably expressed that by now.
-And believe us, if they have said they do or don’t want a certain stone or metal, they mean it.
+But diamonds can be white, grey, champagne, black, etc. We find that if your partner is anti-diamond, they have probably expressed that by now.
+(You can consider cultivated diamonds which are made from a natural diamond slice - molecularly they are identical to mined diamonds but are produced using less energy.)
 We think white diamonds are beautiful and we only use ethically sourced diamonds that are conflict-free.
 Sapphires and rubies are a beautiful alternative option to diamonds, while emeralds, opals and colored diamonds are a great option for someone who loves something a little different than the norm.

 Typically, you’ll want either gold or platinum for durability.